aliclarke206/MileStoneProject2_HabitTracker/README.md

 The objectives behind building the site were to create a single place where users could come to track and organise their daily tasks and habits.

 **User Stories**

 As a user of this application:

 * I would like one place to track and store daily tasks.
 * An ability to view sub categories and broken down tasks within these categories.
 * Ability to add and remove tasks.
-* Ability to check off when cpomplete.
+* Ability to check off when complete.
 * Monitoring of the progression of completed tasks.
-* Simplifies big tasks into smaller actions that compund over time.
+* Simplifies big tasks into smaller actions that compound over time.
-* Creates a visual cue that reminds you to act.
+* Creates a visual cue with a progression bar that encourages you to act.
-* Satisfying to record progress and not break the streak.
+* Satisfying to record progress and check off tasks throughout the day.
 * Easy to use on desktop and mobile.
 * Simple design with no complicated format.